Gainesville Renewable Energy Center, United States of America

 Development of the biomass fuelled power plant

-Development of GREC is based on the success of a similar 100MW biomass plant called Nacogdoches Power, developed by American Renewables in Texas.
-The project was approved by Florida's public service commission in June 2010.
+The development of GREC was based on the success of a similar 102.5MW biomass plant called Nacogdoches Power, developed by American Renewables in Texas.
+The project was approved by Florida’s public service commission in June 2010.
 Site approvals and permits were received in December 2010.

-A group of six banks, including Bank of Tokyo-Mitsubishi UFJ, Natixis, Rabobank Nederland, ING Capital, Crédit Agricole and Société Générale are providing the project with non-recourse debt financing.
-Energy Management, BayCorp Holdings and Tyr Energy are providing equity finance.
+A group of six banks, including Bank of Tokyo-Mitsubishi UFJ, Natixis, Rabobank Nederland, ING Capital, Crédit Agricole and Société Générale provided the project with non-recourse debt finance.
+Energy Management, BayCorp Holdings and Tyr Energy provided equity finance.

 Gainesville Renewable Energy Center plant details

-The plant will feature a wood fuel handling system supplied by Wolf Material Handling to process the biomass fuel received from various sources.
+The plant features a wood fuel handling system supplied by Wolf Material Handling to process the biomass fuel received from various sources.
 The fuel is received at the wood yard in chipped form.

 It is screened, blended and stored at the yard.
-It will be continuously supplied from the yard to the plant's boiler through a conveyor.
+It is continuously supplied from the yard to the plant’s boiler through a conveyor.

-A state-of-the-art bubbling fluidised bed boiler supplied by Metso Power will burn the biomass fuel at the plant.
-The boiler has a highly efficient design which minimises emissions.
+A state-of-the-art bubbling fluidised bed boiler supplied by Metso Power burns the biomass fuel at the plant.
+The boiler has a highly efficient design, which minimises emissions.

-The steam generated by the boiler will be passed through a condensing steam turbine generator supplied by Siemens to generate electricity.
+The steam generated by the boiler is passed through a condensing steam turbine generator supplied by Siemens to generate electricity.
 An evaporative cooling tower and other equipment are also part of the plant.

-Metso is also supplying the automation system for the facility.
-Operations and maintenance of the plant will be carried out by NAES.
+Metso also supplied the automation system for the facility.
+Operations and maintenance of the plant are carried out by NAES.

-GREC will require nearly one million tons of biomass fuel annually for its operations.
-The fuel will be sourced from within a 75-mile radius of the site.
-The region in which the plant is being built includes 77 million acres of forest.
-The forest biomass from this region including tree tops, logging residues from commercial tree harvest and land clearing will be procured.
+GREC requires roughly one million tons of biomass fuel a year for its operations.
+The fuel is sourced from within a 75-mile radius of the site.
+The region in which the plant is built includes 77 million acres of forest.
+The forest biomass from this region, including tree tops, logging residues from commercial tree harvest and land clearing, is procured.

-Urban wood in the form of municipal brush, pallets and waste from tree clearings and tree surgeons will also be sourced.
-The plant will also use mill residues such as wood chips, saw dust and shavings.
+Urban wood in the form of municipal brush, pallets and waste from tree clearings and tree surgeons are also sourced.
+The plant also uses mill residues such as wood chips, saw dust and shavings.

-BioResource Management, a local Gainesville company, will be responsible for the fuel procurement.
+BioResource Management, a local Gainesville company, is responsible for the fuel procurement.

 In September 2010, a wood supply agreement was signed with Wood Resource Recovery to supply about half of the wood required by the plant.
 During the construction phase, GREC will sign additional fuel supply contracts.